-Armed with the SHRM HR Curriculum Guidebook and Templates and the Florida Department of Education’s curriculum framework, the chapter met in August 2009 with the community college’s dean of academic development, the director of CT&E programs development and a business professor at the college.
+SHRM HR Curriculum Guidebook and Templates and the Florida Department of Education’s curriculum framework, the chapter met in August 2009 with the community college’s dean of academic development, the director of CT&E programs development and a business professor at the college.

 Having the curriculum template “was a very big help” to the college, Poole said.
 The college also learned that another Florida college used SHRM’s curriculum to develop a program that was a suitable model to work from, she added.

 “It was just a matter of [the college] picking out the courses and writing the curriculum to meet the requirements of community colleges in the state of Florida,” Poole said.

 The chapter also regularly met and conducted presentations for the county school board’s CT&E director and resource teacher to discuss the advantages of adding an HR curriculum to the CT&E program.

 aimed at preparing students for entry-level HR positions.
 It was in place for the fall 2010 semester.
 A full-time student can complete the program in one year.